8 pre-publishing steps to self-publish your book

 Thoroughly research and select keywords wisely as they help your book become easily discoverable.
 A common misconception is that keywords should be a single word.
 In fact, all of the keywords that you use should be a string of words.
 Imagine trying to come up as a top result with a single keyword.
 You’ll come upon the millionth page in that crowded space of Google and Amazon.

 Use long-tail keywords instead, which use at least 3 words.
 This keyword phrase has both long-term and short-term benefits.
 They’re more specific and generally appear higher in search results for being unique.
-With long-tail keywords, you will be able to attract highly qualified traffic that could lead to higher conversions and sales.
+With long-tail keywords, you will attract highly qualified traffic that could lead to higher conversions and sales.

 Choose carefully as Amazon allows a maximum of 7 keywords and 2 categories to be tagged with a book.